Drik0y/Cyclistic-Case-Study/README.md

 ## SHARE

-Now that we have the necessary data tables for our visualization, we will now load them through an online tool called [**Tableau**](https://public.tableau.com/app/discover).
+Now that we have the necessary data tables, we will now import them through an online tool called [**Tableau**](https://public.tableau.com/app/discover) for visualization to effectively communicate the patterns and insights we found.

+The data analysis question is: How annual members and casual riders use Cyclistic bikes differently?

 ### Number of Trips per Bike Type
 ![Dashboard 1 (1)](https://github.com/WilmarLofranco/Cyclistic-Case-Study/assets/170537437/595ec548-52ed-4b33-9244-b0843c11306e)

 ### Number of Trips per Month and per Day
 ![Dashboard 2](https://github.com/WilmarLofranco/Cyclistic-Case-Study/assets/170537437/5a7de56b-af5e-45a7-b298-7d0d1d4a07ad)